Cosby5/All-My-Stars/README.md

 ## Python

-- [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 - [uav4geo/LibreTranslate](https://github.com/uav4geo/LibreTranslate) - Free and Open Source Machine Translation API.
 100% self-hosted, no limits, no ties to proprietary services.
 Built on top of Argos Translate.
 - [ChibaniMohamed/Polaris](https://github.com/ChibaniMohamed/Polaris) - Polaris is a Face recognition attendance system .
 - [OctoPrint/OctoPrint](https://github.com/OctoPrint/OctoPrint) - OctoPrint is the snappy web interface for your 3D printer!